Chart Color Schemes

 Wee Waa has shown very soft population growth performance across periods assessed by AreaSearch

 As of Feb 2026, the estimated population of the suburb of Wee Waa is around 2,034 people.
-This figure remains unchanged from the 2021 Census, indicating a growth rate of 0.0%.
-The latest resident population estimate by AreaSearch, based on examination of ABS ERP data released in June 2024 and address validation since the Census date, is 2,031 people.
-This results in a density ratio of approximately 2.2 persons per square kilometer.
-Wee Waa's stable population growth positions it closely to the SA3 area's growth rate of 1.3%.
-Natural growth contributed significantly to population gains in recent periods, accounting for about 76.0% of overall increases.
+This figure reflects no change since the 2021 Census, which also reported a population of 2,034 people.
+The latest estimate by AreaSearch, based on examination of ERP data released by the ABS in June 2024 and address validation since the Census date, is 2,031 residents.
+This results in a density ratio of 2.2 persons per square kilometer.
+Over the past decade, Wee Waa has shown resilient growth patterns with a -0.6% compound annual growth rate, outperforming its SA3 area.
+Natural growth contributed approximately 76.0% of overall population gains during recent periods.

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are used.
-These projections indicate that the suburb is expected to grow by approximately 138 persons by 2041, reflecting an increase of around 7.2% over the 17-year period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+These projections indicate that the suburb is expected to grow by 139 persons to 2041, reflecting an increase of 6.7% over the 17 years.
+This growth rate is just below the median for locations outside capital cities.

 Frequently Asked Questions - Population